prevedel-lab/BrimView/README.md

 Sebastian Hambura and Carlo Bevilacqua at [Prevedel lab](https://www.prevedel.embl.de/).

 ## License
-Panel is completely free and open-source.
+BrimView is completely free and open-source.
 It is licensed under the [LGPL-3.0 license](./LICENSE).